French fries: Nutrition

-Frying french fries in beef tallow, lard, or other animal fats adds saturated fat to them.
+Frying French fries in beef tallow, lard, or other animal fats adds saturated fat to them.
 Replacing animal fats with tropical vegetable oils, such as palm oil, simply substitutes one saturated fat for another.
 For many years partially hydrogenated vegetable oils were used as a means of avoiding cholesterol and reducing saturated fatty acid content, but in time the trans fat content of these oils was perceived as contributing to cardiovascular disease.
-Starting in 2008, many restaurant chains and manufacturers of pre-cooked frozen french fries for home reheating phased out trans-fat–containing vegetable oils.
+Starting in 2008, many restaurant chains and manufacturers of pre-cooked frozen French fries for home reheating phased out trans-fat–containing vegetable oils.

 French fries contain some of the highest levels of acrylamides of any foodstuff, and experts have raised concerns about the effects of acrylamides on human health.
 According to the American Cancer Society, it is not clear as of 2013 whether acrylamide consumption affects people's risk of getting cancer.
 A meta-analysis indicated that dietary acrylamide is not related to the risk of most common cancers, but could not exclude a modest association for kidney, endometrial or ovarian cancers.
-A lower-fat method for producing a french-fry–like product is to coat "frenched" or wedge potatoes in oil and spices/flavouring before baking them.
+A lower-fat method for producing a French-fry–like product is to coat "Frenched" or wedge potatoes in oil and spices/flavouring before baking them.
 The temperature will be lower compared to deep frying, which reduces acrylamide formation.

 In April 2023, researchers from China suggested a possible link between the consumption of fried food and mental health problems.
 According to the study, those who frequently consume fried food, especially potatoes, have an increased risk of depression and anxiety, by 7% and 12% respectively, compared to those who do not.
 The connection was particularly prominent among younger males.
 However, the causal relationship is not conclusive.
 The results are still preliminary, and the researchers are uncertain whether consuming fried foods causes mental health problems or individuals with symptoms of anxiety and depression tend to opt for fried foods.

 Legal issues

-In June 2004, the United States Department of Agriculture (USDA), with the advisement of a federal district judge from Beaumont, Texas, classified batter-coated french fries as a vegetable under the Perishable Agricultural Commodities Act.
-This was primarily for trade reasons; french fries do not meet the standard to be listed as a processed food.
+In June 2004, the United States Department of Agriculture (USDA), with the advisement of a federal district judge from Beaumont, Texas, classified batter-coated French fries as a vegetable under the Perishable Agricultural Commodities Act.
+This was primarily for trade reasons; French fries do not meet the standard to be listed as a processed food.
 This classification, referred to as the "French fry rule", was upheld in the United States Court of Appeals for the Fifth Circuit case Fleming Companies, Inc. v.
 USDA.

 Environmental impact

-A 2022 study estimated the environmental impact of 57,000 food products in the UK and Ireland, finding that french fries have a lower impact on the environment than many other foods.
+A 2022 study estimated the environmental impact of 57,000 food products in the UK and Ireland, finding that French fries had a lower impact on the environment than many other foods.